Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Yarra - South among the top 25% of areas assessed nationwide

-South Yarra - South recorded approximately 236 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,181 homes were approved, with an additional three approved so far in FY-26.
-Despite population decline in recent years, development activity has been adequate relative to other areas, which is beneficial for buyers.
+South Yarra - South recorded approximately 236 residential properties granted approval annually.
+Between financial years FY-21 and FY-25, 1,181 homes were approved, with an additional 4 approved in FY-26 to date.
+Despite a declining population in recent years, development activity has been adequate relative to the population decline, which is positive for buyers.

 Frequently Asked Questions - Development